Search Shortcut cmd + k | ctrl + k

 file_id The file_id represents a unique file in a scanner, used to join with reject scans tables UBIGINT

-line Line number, from the CSV File, where the error occured.
+line Line number, from the CSV File, where the error occurred.
 UBIGINT

-line_byte_position Byte Position of the start of the line, where the error occured.
+line_byte_position Byte Position of the start of the line, where the error occurred.
 UBIGINT

-byte_position Byte Position where the error occured.
+byte_position Byte Position where the error occurred.
 UBIGINT

 column_idx If the error happens in a specific column, the index of the column.
 UBIGINT